Soft-Sprint-Studios/Tectonic-Engine/README.md

 Normal Mapping: Supported on both world geometry (brushes) and models for high-frequency surface detail.

-Parallax Occlusion Mapping: Height maps can be used to create the illusion of depth and self-shadowing on surfaces, providing a more convincing 3D effect than standard normal mapping.
+Relief Mapping: Height maps can be used to create the illusion of depth and self-shadowing on surfaces, providing a more convincing 3D effect than standard normal mapping.

 # Dynamic Lighting System: Supports a large number of fully dynamic point and spot lights with configurable color, intensity, and radius.
 Light Styles & Presets: Lights can utilize preset animation styles for effects such as flickering, strobing, and pulsing.